JasonJiangs/JasonJiangs.github.io/_pages/about.md

 for machine learning guided protein evolution.

 I mainly work on the intersection of machine learning and biology in a broad scope.
-I am interested in foundation models and LLMs for life sciences around the central dogma and how to use them to interpret and discover the biological mechanism.
+I am interested in foundation models and LLMs for life sciences around the central dogma and how to use them to discover and interpret new biology.
 If you're interested in a discussion, feel free to reach out to me at **sjiang43@alumni.jh.edu**.

 Research Interests:
-- Computational genomics
-- Deep learning for molecular biology and chemical biology
+- Deep Learning Methods for Molecular Interactions
-- AI for drug discovery
+- Large Language Model for Life Sciences
+- Computational Genomics and Systems Biology
+- Drug Discovery

 # 📖 Educations
 - *2025 - 2030*, incoming PhD student, Computational Biology and Bioinformatics.
 University of Southern California. *Los Angeles, CA*